 Library Resource Centers

 The Library Resource Centers (LRC) provide a number of resources and services to SCC students and staff to encourage scholarly research and promote lifelong learning.
-The LRCs provide a quiet and comfortable space for individual study, as well as space for collaborative group work.
+The LRCs provide a quiet and comfortable space for individual study, and also for collaborative group work.
 Computers with internet access are available, as well as wireless internet access for personal devices.
-Access to resources for scanning, printing and color copying are also available.
+Access to resources for scanning, printing, and color copying is also available.

 The LRCs offer access to many digital resources that are available on campus and remotely.
 LRC digital resources are accessible through The Hub by selecting “Library (LRC)” in The Hub menu.
-The LRC provides access to academic databases and research resources, e-books, digital magazines, academic streaming video, and access to citation tools.
-In addition to digital resources, the LRCs also provide access to print resources such as books, magazines and newspapers.
-Materials not owned by the LRC can be borrowed from another library through Interlibrary Loan.
+The LRC provides access to academic databases and research resources, e-books, digital magazines, academic streaming videos, and access to citation tools.
+In addition to digital resources, the LRCs also provide access to print resources such as books, magazines, and newspapers.
+Materials not owned by the LRC can be requested to be borrowed from another library through an Interlibrary Loan.
 A valid student ID is required to check out materials.

 Driving on Campus/Parking Permits

 Parking is available to students free of charge on each campus.
-The Beatrice, Milford and 8800-Lincoln campuses require all students, faculty and staff register their vehicle and display a parking permit sticker if parking in campus parking lots.
+The Beatrice, Lincoln (8800 O St.), and Milford campuses require all students, faculty, and staff to register their vehicles and display a parking permit sticker if parking in campus parking lots.
 Parking permits are provided free to enrolled students.
 All students, staff and visitors are asked to comply with established driving or parking areas in designated spaces as described except as expressly permitted by signs.
 Please comply with posted campus speed limits and all state and local traffic regulations for your safety and that of the campus community.
-To ensure the safety of your vehicle and its contents, please lock your vehicle, remove valuables or keep out of sight and carry appropriate insurance coverage.
+To ensure the safety of your vehicle and its contents, please lock your vehicle, remove valuables or keep them out of sight and carry appropriate insurance coverage.
 Major repair of vehicles on campus is not permitted.
 Inoperable vehicles will be towed at the owner’s expense if remaining on campus property for an unreasonable length of time.
 Please contact Campus Safety/Security if you have an inoperable vehicle on campus.